rod-laycock/LowCostDistributedBackup/README.md

 ## Owncloud / Next cloud

 I presently pay per month for a NextCloud instance.
 Enough said.

+## Marketing / tracker blocking
+It must run a PiHole - no questions.

+# Proof of Concept

+So I am doing a POC using Ubuntu and [Multipass](https://multipass.run/).
+Start by installing Multipass to allow us to stand up / stop servers pretty quickly

+    $ sudo snap install multipass

+Now we have Multipass, I have added a public / private key pair into the POC folder of this project.

+> Username:  user
+>
+> Password:

+Thats right - there is no password, secure I know, but I wouldnt put this into production.

+Now I have created public/private keys for the user and a config yaml file - so let's fire up the server using:

+    $ multipass launch -n LocalServer --cloud-init server-init.yaml
+    $ multipass launch -n RemoteServer --cloud-init server-init.yaml

+If you need any help with Multipass commands, check out their [documentation](https://multipass.run/docs).

 # Conmponents
 A computer